joelsodias/ap2daoc-covyhunt/readme.md

 ### Step 6: open a browser

-Torun the game open a browser (chrome, firefox, edge) and type the local address
+To run the game open a browser (chrome, firefox, edge) and type the local address

 ``` http://localhost:8000 ```